Fatmoogle/SignalRGB_CustomScript/README.md

     ## Description
     A custom light script designed using HTML Canvas and the SignalRGB engine.
 Inspired by 3D Perlin Noise.

-    This web application was created with HTML, CSS, HTML Canvas, and the Signal RGB engine.
+    This application was created with HTML, CSS, HTML Canvas, and the Signal RGB engine.
 Used custom npm library to generate perlin noise, found here:

     https://www.npmjs.com/package/perlin-noise-3d